Come For The Tulips, Stay For The Native Flowers

 The plant biologist, who teaches ecology at Occidental College, said she loves to visit Southern California's botanical gardens, especially Descanso.

-"We're here all the time," she commented as she held her three-year-old son in her arms.
+"We're here all the time," she said as she held her 3-year-old son in her arms.
 She's partial to desert plants, noting "they have amazing adaptations."

 Martinez brought her class on a field trip earlier in the spring and made a point to return for the flowering natives such as the purple Foothill Penstemon, white Douglas Iris and the golden poppy, which is California's state flower.